 Driver analysis, which is also known as key driver analysis, importance analysis, and relative importance analysis, quantifies the importance of a series of predictor variables in predicting an outcome variable.
 Each of the predictors is commonly referred to as a driver.
 It is used to answer questions such as:

-- What is the best way to improve preference for a brand?
+- What is the best way to improve the preference for a brand?

 - Should a firm concentrate on reducing the price or improving quality?

 - Should a brand focus on being positioned as being cool, or competent?

 Outputs from driver analysis

 The key output from driver analysis is a measure of the relative importance of each of the predictor variables in predicting the outcome variable.
 These importance scores are also known as importance weights.
 Typically, they will either add up to 100% or the R-squared statistic.